NewSMEFTBasis/basis-proposal/README.md

 **Reasons:**

-- Tensor operators are kwnon to cause problems with $\gamma_5$ in NDR [refs to be added].
+- Tensor operators are kwnon to cause problems with $\gamma_5$ in NDR.
 While the issue can be solved by using the BHMV scheme, there is no reason a priori to prefer the scalar operator over the tensor.
 The scalar operator also give simpler Dirac traces, also for BHMV, when performing calculations with this operator.

 - The only Standard Model (SM) extension where this operator is generated at tree-level involves rank-2 antysimmetric Lorentz tensor for which, to the best of my knowledge, a renormalizable Lagrangian is not known.
 Instead, the operator $O_{luqe}$ is generated at tree-level by the scalar extensions $(\boldsymbol{3},\boldsymbol{2},7/6)$.
 Instead of $O_{\ell uqe}$, one could also use $O_{\ell q^ce^cu}=(\bar\ell \epsilon q^{c})(\bar e^c u)$, which is generated at tree level by the $S_1$ leptoquark.
 However, the use of $O_{luqe}$ is preferred due to the absence of charge conjugation in the operator.
 When Fierzing either $O_{luqe}$ or $O_{\ell q^ce^cu}$ into $O_{lequ}^{(3)}$ one has to introduce an evanescent shifts which are ambigous in NDR [[2211.09144]](https://arxiv.org/abs/2211.09144).
 The ambiguity is further translated to matrix element computations with this operator.